AKB48: Controversies

 One of the group's risqué music videos has been considered controversial.
 "Heavy Rotation"'s video was criticized by Western reporters for showing AKB48 members in lingerie and underwear, hugging, kissing and sharing a bath.
 Its director, Mika Ninagawa, said that she wanted to appeal to men and women with a creative, fun video because of the group's increasing popularity among girls.
 In an interview, she accepted responsibility for its content: "Mr. Akimoto left everything to me.
 He did not give me any tips at all...I tried to show how AKB48 is in real life, in the video.
 In the dressing room, they seemed very close to each other.
 Then I came up with the concept [of a] girls' high school."

-In February 2013 group member Minami Minegishi, had her head shaved and appeared in a YouTube video to apologize after it was reported by a tabloid that she had spent the night with a man in violation of her contract; she was demoted to the status of trainee.
+In February 2013, group member Minami Minegishi had her head shaved and appeared in a YouTube video to apologise after it was reported by a tabloid that she had spent the night with a man in violation of her contract; she was demoted to the status of trainee.
 Although her shaved head was self-inflicted in an apologetic response to her fans and peers for her demotion, it was seen as an overreaction and attracted criticism of how the situation was handled.

 A 2016 NHK documentary reported that the popularity of AKB48's handshake sessions may contribute to the decline of romantic relationships among young Japanese people, including "herbivore men", which triggered debates.
 According to the report, some fans would rather spend their time supporting their favourite idols than actively pursuing love interests.

+In June 2026, it was announced member Mei Hanada's contract had been terminated effective immediately, the first instance of such within the group.
+Hanada had been on hiatus for several months beforehand, with the publicly stated reason being health concerns.
+In their official statement announcing Hanada's departure, AKB48 staff claimed that she had violated her contract through having a special relationship with a specific fan, and that she would only communicate to them through her lawyer.
+Hanada repeatedly claimed management had asked her to shave her head, mirroring Minami Minegishi's scandal, and later read out a statement about the situation on video appearing to have shaved her hair.